ElegantEngineeringTech/laravel-translator/README.md

         ],

         /**
-         * Files or directories to exclude
+         * Files or directories to exclude from the deadcode scan */
-         */
         'excluded_paths' => [],

         /**
-         * Translations to exclude from deadcode detection */
+         * Translations keys to exclude from deadcode detection */
         'ignored_translations' => [
             // 'validation',